 “That’s when it gripped his arm tearing it off like, like, IT TORE IT OFF!”
 His sudden yell broke my train of thought as I glanced at the moon shining down on us with silver light.
 “It then clasped its jaws around his face crushing it, I heard the bone crack!”
 He whispered, peering over at me as I rubbed a shaky hand across my brow.

 “Just keep driving and get us out of here and to the city, it’ll be safer.
 Then we can go to the police.”
 I said, trying to stay as calm as possible as he snorted, gripping the wheel with a white knuckle grip.

 “They won’t believe us, they’ll say we are on drugs or that we killed him.
 We’ll be sent to a nut house and locked up.”
 As much as I hated to admit it he was right no one would believe us.

 We remained silent for the rest of the journey home, each one of us anxiously staring out of the windows snapping our heads round at the slightest sound or light of a passing car.
 We were petrified and it showed evidently when we got pulled over for speeding.

 A couple of cops asked us the usual questions.
 “Have you taken drugs, have you drank alcohol this evening?”
 We lied telling them we had a family emergency but they didn’t fully buy it.
 I could tell when they went off to talk to each other about our panicked state and clear terror filled eyes.

 Eventually they let us go on a warning stating they would shadow us to the next city then we were to go to our “emergency” then straight home.
-Hmph home, like that will do anything that knows exactly where I lived.
-I only hoped it didn’t know where he lived.
+Hmph home, like that will do anything that thing knows exactly where I live.
+I only hoped it didn’t now know where he lived.

 Luckily my question was answered when my friend called me telling me everything is fine and he is getting over the night as best he can for now anyway.
 I’ve been to check on him but he refused to answer the door and has stuck to keeping every blind or curtain shut.